dtao/PhilosopherDeveloper/app/views/posts/unbreaking-datamapper.markdown

 While I understand where MacIver was coming from when he wrote that original post, when I first read it I found myself scratching my head and wondering, *Why didn't he do something about it?* This is particularly vexing given that MacIver mentioned having worked with DataMapper for at least "several months" and bemoaned encountering the same flaw "time and time again."
 As a software developer, whenever I find myself repeatedly struggling with a tool[^struggling-with-a-tool]--*especially* [an open source one](https://github.com/datamapper)--I inevitably end up trying to patch it or otherwise find some way around its (perceived) shortcomings.

+It should be noted that, probably at some point after MacIver's post, DataMapper *did* introduce [a `raise_on_save_failure` option](http://datamapper.org/docs/create_and_destroy.html) which (obviously) raises exceptions on save failures.
+However, these exceptions still don't include any useful information; and it seems [the DataMapper developers aren't receptive to the idea that they should](http://datamapper.lighthouseapp.com/projects/20609/tickets/1322-show-objecterrors-when-raise_on_save_failure-is-set)[^developer-pushback].

-The kicker here is that it turns out a solution to this problem isn't even particularly complicated.
+Luckily, it turns out that a solution to this problem isn't even particularly complicated.
 It's true that wrapping the above snippet into a helper in a *client application* doesn't solve the problem; but wrapping it in *DataMapper* does.

 ~~~{: lang=ruby }
 module DataMapper